markomanninen/hyml/doc/index.rst

     a += h.b("Link")
     print(a) # <a href="#"><b>Link</b></a>

 **PHP**

 I also made a PHP version of the HTML generator even earlier in 2007.
-It factored classes for each html4 specified tag, and the rest was quite similar to Python version.
+That program factored classes for each html4 specified tag, and the rest was quite similar to Python version.
 Here is some parts of the code for comparison, first the generation of the tag classes:

 .. code:: PHP